Ninja-Squad/data-discovery/README.md

 - a recent enough JDK8

-The application expects to connect on an ElasticSearch instance running on `http://127.0.0.1:9200`.
+The application expects to connect on an Elasticsearch instance running on `http://127.0.0.1:9200`.
 To have such an instance, simply run:

     docker-compose up

-And this will start ElasticSearch and a Kibana instance (allowing to explore the data on http://localhost:5601).
+And this will start Elasticsearch and a Kibana instance (allowing to explore the data on http://localhost:5601).

 Then at the root of the application, run `./gradlew build` to download the dependencies.
 Then run `./gradlew bootRun` to start the app.